Sanctuary is a name used by multiple musical artists:

 4. Sanctuary was a thrash metal band from Australia.

-5. Sanctuary was a German heavy metal band that released two demo tapes in the mid-1980s before disbanding in 1988.
+5. Sanctuary was a German heavy metal band that released two demo recordings in the mid-1980s before disbanding in 1988.

-6. Sanctuary is a Colombian heavy metal band that released a demo tape titled "La Marca Del Mal" in 2008.
+6. Sanctuary is a Colombian heavy metal band that released the demo "La Marca Del Mal" in 2008.

 7. Sanctuary was a German progressive power metal band.
 After releasing a self-titled demo, the band changed its name to Deathless Sanctuary in 1990.

-8. Sanctuary is the electronic music project of Jonah Smith from Chicago in the United States.
+8. Sanctuary is an electronic music project by Jonah Smith from Chicago, United States.
 The project has also been associated with The Mysterious PXRTY BXYZ and Sensitive Thugs.

 9. Sanctuary is a black metal project from the United States that has released three untitled demo recordings, one in 2011 and two in 2012.